drostangreen/ncinstall/README.md

 ## How to use
-Clone the script then change directory into repo Change the webserver to either apache or nginx to suit your preference Run either as root directly or as sudo
+Clone the script then change directory into repo Adjust any settings that you see fit (Passwords should be changed to something secure) Run either -h or --help to see other options
 Profit

 ### Works on